Applied Urban Science

 Informatics with Impact

 Whether you are looking to become an urban scientist or take the next step in your current role, CUSP will prepare you for an exciting and rewarding career in the rapidly growing field of Urban Informatics.
 City agencies, non-profit organizations, technology companies, consulting firms, and other public and private organizations are increasingly looking for data scientists and analytics experts to unlock the potential of their data.
 Successful completion of the Online Advanced Certificate will help you:

-Join CUSP in our historic mission and help cities around the world become better places to live and work.
-Our inaugural class begins September 2021.
+Join us in our historic mission to make cities around the world better places to live and work.